AtmanAdarsh/task-manager/README.md

 5. **Data Persistence**:

-   - Tasks are stored in `localStorage` to persist them between page reloads.
+   - Tasks are stored in `localStorage` to persist between page reloads.

 ---